mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/locked_brush_settings.rst

 =====================

-Normally, a changing to a different brush preset will change all brush settings.Locked presets are a way for you to prevent Krita from changing all settings.So, if you want to have the texture be that same over all brushes, you lock the texture parameter.
+Normally, a changing to a different brush preset will change all brush settings.
+Locked presets are a way for you to prevent Krita from changing all settings.
+So, if you want to have the texture be that same over all brushes, you lock the texture parameter.
 That way, all brush-preset you select will now share the same texture!

 Locking a brush parameter
 -------------------------

 .. image:: /images/en/Krita_2_9_brushengine_locking_01.png

-To lock an option, |mouseright| the little lock icon next to the parameter name, and set it to 'Lock'.
+To lock an option, |mouseright| the little lock icon next to the parameter name, and set it to :guilabel:`Lock`.
 It will now be highlighted to show it's locked:

 .. image:: /images/en/Krita_2_9_brushengine_locking_02.png